 How to Open a Custodial Brokerage Account with Vanguard

 Perhaps you already have an account with Vanguard.
 Or maybe you've heard someone sing their praises.
-No matter how you've made the decision to open a custodial brokerage account with them, rest assured that it's a simple process.
+No matter how you've decided to open a custodial brokerage account with them, rest assured that it's a simple process.

 Use these 8 steps to open your Vanguard custodial brokerage account today!